Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 It is similar to a [free spin].
 It requires a [goofy] handhold.

 #### Left-side goofy inside chain turn into closed position

+A pattern that [Bob Bowlby] and Joan Peeples taught me.

 Prep 1 is on line with the follower's shoulder.
 Prep 2 is on line with the follower's face.
 Step 3&4 is over and behind the followers head such that the